 Tier 1 - Unrestricted (£000)

-2017 2016
+2019 2018

 Ordinary share capital 11,700 11,700

-Reconciliation reserve 84,515 77,651
+Total reconciliation reserve 111,518 92,674

-Total basic own funds after deductions 96,215 89,351
+Total eligible own funds eligible to meet SCR and MCR 123,218 104,674

 MICL's share capital and reconciliation reserve are all available as tier 1 unrestricted own funds as per Article 69 (a)(i) of the Delegated Regulation.
 The ordinary share capital is not subordinated and has no restricted duration.
-The reconciliation reserve is equal to the excess of assets over liabilities less other basic own fund items at the reporting date.
-There are no foreseeable dividends or own shares held.
+As dividends are foreseen and subsequently paid, this reduces the own funds of the company.
+The reconciliation reserve is equal to the excess of assets over liabilities less other basic own fund items including foreseeable dividends at the reporting date.